Critical surface phase behavior governs hydrophobic attraction between extended solutes: Hydrophobic solvation and critical drying

 To investigate the impact of water's proximity to the vapor-liquid coexistence curve on solvation properties, we examined $\varrho(r)$, $\chi_p(r)$, and $\upsilon_p(r)$ at pressures ranging from $0$ to $3000$ atmospheres (atm) while maintaining a constant temperature of $T = 300\,\text{K}$.

-Figure~\ref{fig:rho-chi-Rs10}(a) displays the spherically averaged density profile, $\varrho(r)$, for a single solute with a radius of $R_s = 10\,\text{\AA}$, centered at the origin.
-The corresponding pressure values are indicated in the legend.
+Figure~\ref{fig:rho-chi-Rs10}(a) displays the spherically averaged density profile, $\varrho(r)$, for a single solute of radius $R_s = 10\,\text{\AA}$; pressure values are indicated in the legend.
 Each profile is normalized by the bulk number density $\varrho_b(p)$ at the respective pressure.
 Similarly, Fig.~\ref{fig:rho-chi-Rs10}(b) shows the local compressibility, $\chi_p(r)$, obtained using the covariance relation Eq.\,(\ref{eq:chicovar}) and normalized by the bulk compressibility, $\chi_b(p)$.
 For comparison, Fig.~\ref{fig:rho-chi-Rs15} presents the normalized density, $\varrho(r)/\varrho_b$, and local compressibility, $\chi_p(r)/\chi_b$, profiles for a larger solute of radius $R_s = 15\,\text{\AA}$.
-The bulk properties of mW at the investigated state points, used for normalization, are listed in Appendix~\ref{app:bulkprops}.
+Bulk properties of mW at the studied state points are listed in Appendix~\ref{app:bulkprops}.

-The density profiles of the two solute radii in Figs.~\ref{fig:rho-chi-Rs10} and~\ref{fig:rho-chi-Rs15} demonstrate both similarities and differences, which we now detail and analyze.
-Firstly, regarding the density profiles, across all pressures examined, $\varrho(r)$ shows oscillations due to particle layering near the solute surface, akin to the behavior observed in liquids adjacent to planar hard walls \cite{HansenMcDonald}.
-These oscillations are most pronounced under high pressures however, as the pressure approaches coexistence from above, i.e., $p\to p_{coex}^+$ (where $p_{coex}\approx 0$ atm on the scale of pressure changes that significantly affect $\varrho(r)$ and $\chi_p(r)$), there is a notable decrease in both the amplitude of the oscillations and the contact density at the solute surface.
-This reduction in density is further reflected in a marked decline in the total surface adsorption, $\Gamma \equiv 4\pi \int r^2 dr (\varrho(r) - \varrho_b)$, which is dimensionless, as illustrated in the inset of Figs.~\ref{fig:rho-chi-Rs10}(a) and \ref{fig:rho-chi-Rs15}(a).
+The density profiles for the two solute radii in Figs. \ref{fig:rho-chi-Rs10} and \ref{fig:rho-chi-Rs15} show both common features and distinct differences.
+In all cases, $\varrho(r)$ exhibits oscillations from particle layering near the solute surface, similar to liquids near planar hard walls \cite{HansenMcDonald}, with the strongest oscillations at high pressure.
+As $p \to p_{coex}^+$ ($p_{coex} \approx 0$ atm on the scale relevant to $\varrho(r)$ and $\chi_p(r)$), both the oscillation amplitude and contact density decrease markedly, accompanied by a strong reduction in the dimensionless total surface adsorption $\Gamma \equiv 4\pi \int r^2 dr\, [\varrho(r) - \varrho_b]$, shown in the insets of Figs. \ref{fig:rho-chi-Rs10}(a) and \ref{fig:rho-chi-Rs15}(a).